charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 ## Docker Hub

-Create an account and sign into the Docker Hub at [https://hub.docker.com/](https://hub.docker.com/).
+Create an account and sign into the Docker Hub at [https://hub.docker.com/](https://hub.docker.com/).\

+**NOTE**: _Remember, it is almost impossible to survive in a cloud based technology such as ours without having:

+* Mastered SSH and SSH ssh Keys
+* Installing a password manager such as LastPass or devising some other strategy for managing usernames and passwords.

+Using the same username and password everywhere, or relying on your memory are not sustainable strategies.
+Regardless of what you read, in most cases LastPass or similar tools provide the safest and most reliable solution._

-From your local machine where you created your install Docker, login:
+From your local machine where you created your install Docker, login to the Docker Hub:

 ```nohighlighting
 $ docker login -u charliecalvert